MLC-Gemini/Gemini-Archive-SearchWebApp/README.md

-# Gemini-Archive-SearchWebApp
-Implementing Gemini Search web application

 !-- vim: set ft=markdown: -->
 <!-- DO NOT EDIT.
 Update using make docs -->
 # Gemini
-This repo contains the Gemini automation source code.
+This repo contains the Gemini archive web application and  automation source code.

 #### Table of contents